Cooktown, Queensland: Geography

-The rugged Mount Cook (231 metres or 758 ft), named on 27 June 1818 by Phillip Parker King after James Cook, forms a backdrop to the town and is now part of the Mount Cook National Park.
+The rugged Mount Cook (431 m) was named by Phillip Parker King on 27 June 1818, after James Cook.
+It forms a backdrop to the town and is now part of the Mount Cook National Park.

-Because the area around Cooktown is unusually rich in biodiversity, being close to three major ecozones, it contains a large proportion of the 3,000 plant species and the more than 500 terrestrial vertebrates recorded for Cape York Peninsula.
-The region contains many rare or unusual species which are of great interest to botanists and zoologists.
+The area around Cooktown is unusually rich in biodiversity, being close to three major ecozones.
+Hence, it contains a large proportion of the 3,000 plant species, and the more than 500 terrestrial vertebrates, recorded on Cape York Peninsula.
+The region contains many rare or unusual species that are of great interest to botanists and zoologists.

 History

 Aboriginal history

 Guugu Yimithirr (also known as Koko Yindjir, Gugu Yimidhirr, Guguyimidjir) is an Australian Aboriginal language of Hope Vale and the Cooktown area.
 The language region includes the local government area of the Aboriginal Shire of Hope Vale and the Shire of Cook, particularly the localities of Cape Bedford, Battle Camp and sections of the Normanby River and Annan River.